Dur-Sharrukin: Destruction by ISIL

-On 8 March 2015 the Islamic State of Iraq and the Levant reportedly started the plunder and demolition of Dur-Sharrukin, according to the Kurdish official from Mosul Saeed Mamuzini.
+On 8 March 2015 the Islamic State of Iraq and the Levant reportedly started the plunder and demolition of Dur-Sharrukin, according to a Kurdish official from Mosul, Saeed Mamuzini.
 The Iraqi Tourism and Antiquities Ministry launched the related investigation on the same day.
 Only one looting tunnel has been found.

 Description

 The town was of rectangular layout and measured 1758.6 by 1635 metres.
 The enclosed area comprised 3 square kilometres, or 288 hectares.
 The length of the walls was 16280 Assyrian units, which according to Sargon himself corresponded to the numerical value of his name.
 The city walls were massive and 157 towers protected its sides.
 Seven gates entered the city from all directions.
 A walled terrace contained temples and the royal palace.
 The main temples were dedicated to the gods Nabu, Shamash and Sin, while Adad, Ningal and Ninurta had smaller shrines.
-A temple tower, ziggurat, was also constructed.
+A temple tower, ziggurat, was also constructed, which notably displays the only confirmed ziggurat with a helical ramp, rather than staircases directly up to the prominence.
 The palace complex was situated on the northern wall of the city.
 At the entrance of the palace were a ramp and a large doorway with the god-protector of the city Lamassu on one side.
 The palace was adorned with sculptures and wall reliefs, and the gates were flanked with winged-bull shedu statues weighing up to 40 tons.
 Sargon supposedly lost at least one of these winged bulls in the river.

 In the south-west corner of the city was located a secondary citadel, used as a control point against internal riots and foreign invasions.
 In addition to the great city, there was a royal hunting park and a garden that included "all the aromatic plants of Hatti and the fruit-trees of every mountain", a "record of power and conquest", as Robin Lane Fox has observed.
 Surviving correspondence mentions the moving of thousands of young fruit trees, quinces, almonds, apples and medlars.

 On the central canal of Sargon's garden stood a pillared pleasure-pavilion which looked up to a great topographic creation: a man-made Garden Mound.
 This Mound was planted with cedars and cypresses and was modelled after a foreign landscape, the Amanus mountains in north Syria, which had so amazed the Assyrian kings.
 In their flat palace-gardens they built a replica of what they had encountered.